CaptainBertie/DroneGuide/docs/source/Resources.rst

 Suppliers
 ---------
-Below are some good places to get parts from
+Below are some good places to get parts from:

 `MyFPVStore.com <https://www.myfpvstore.com/>`_